openstudiocoalition/OpenStudioApplication/docs/tutorials/creating_your_model.md

 -->

 ## Service Water Heating
-The first view into the HVAC tab will be the water mains editor, which shows as "Service Water" on loops dropdown list.
+The first view into the HVAC Systems tab will be the water mains editor, which shows as "Service Water" on loops dropdown list.

 Water enters the system at the right and leave at the Sewer on the left.
 One or more water use connections can be added in the middle.